10th Place – Denmark (0-0-0-6, Relegated)

 2. Jonas Røndbjerg, LW/RW (2017 Rd 3, #65 – Vegas)

 Røndbjerg was counted on to be Denmark’s top forward at the tournament, and despite only coming up with two points, I thought Røndbjerg was just that.
 Røndbjerg has always been known for having a high motor and I found that to be true in this tournament as well, as well as continuing to be a plus-skater by my judgment with the ability to make some plays.
 I’m not sure I see a ceiling higher than a bottom 6 forward in Røndbjerg, but I do think his game is better suited for the North American game than over in Europe.

 3. Malte Setkov, D (2017 Rd 4, #100 – Detroit)

 I wasn’t crazy about the play of many of Denmark’s defensemen, but Setkov was probably the best.
-Setkov is massive blue liner at 6’7″, 205 lbs, and in spite of that he’s reasonably good skater as by my judgement he showed he can keep with attackers with both edgework and his massive reach.
+Setkov is massive blue liner at 6’7″, 205 lbs, and in spite of that, he’s a reasonably good skater and by my judgment he showed he can keep up with attackers with both edgework and his massive reach.
 He’s struggled to find consistent playing time in the SHL the past couple seasons, but there are some tools there for Setkov to develop into a pro-level defender at some point, though I’m skeptical it’ll be in the NHL.